aswingt65/Python-Programs/README.md

 <b>26.
 Number of distinct subsequences</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Number_of_distinct_subsequences.py)
 <p>Given a string consisting of lower case English alphabets, the task is to find the number of distinct subsequences of the string.</p>

+<b>27.
+Column name from a given column number</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Column_name_from_a_given_column_number.py)
+<p>Given a positive integer, return its corresponding column title as appear in an Excel sheet.
+Excel columns has a pattern like A, B, C, … ,Z, AA, AB, AC,…. ,AZ, BA, BB, … ZZ, AAA, AAB ….. etc. In other words, column 1 is named as “A”, column 2 as “B”, column 27 as “AA” and so on.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>